Zagreb: Tourism

-Zagreb is an important tourist center, not only in terms of passengers traveling from the rest of Europe to the Adriatic Sea but also as a travel destination itself.
+Zagreb is an important tourist centre, not only in terms of passengers travelling from the rest of Europe to the Adriatic Sea but also as a travel destination itself.
 Since the end of the war, it has attracted close to a million visitors annually, mainly from Austria, Germany, and Italy, and in recent years many tourists from far east (South Korea, Japan, China, and last two years, from India).
-It has become an important tourist destination, not only in Croatia, but considering the whole region of southeastern Europe.
+Due to its location and tourism boom during Austria-Hungary, Zagreb saw an increase in need of accommodation, therefore the first registered hotel, Palace Hotel was built in 1907.
+Today it is an important tourist destination, not only in Croatia, but considering the whole region of southeastern Europe.
 There are many interesting sights and happenings for tourists to attend in Zagreb, for example, the two statues of Saint George, one at the Republic of Croatia Square, the other at the Stone Gate, where the image of the Virgin Mary is said to be the only thing that did not burn in the 17th-century fire.
 Also, there is an art installation starting in the Bogovićeva Street, called Nine Views.

 Zagreb is also famous for its award-winning Christmas market that had been named the one in Europe for three consecutive years (2015, 2016 and 2017) by European Best Destinations.

 The capital is also known for its many restaurants that serve not only traditional Croatian food and classic dishes.
-In addition to that, a lot of international hotel chains are offering their accommodations in Zagreb, including: Best Western, Hilton Worldwide: (DoubleTree by Hilton, Hilton Garden Inn & Canopy by Hilton), Marriott International: (Sheraton Hotels & The Westin Zagreb), Radisson Hotel Group, Mövenpick Hotels & Resorts, Novotel Hotels, Pullman Hotels and a former Regent Hotels & Resorts which is now Esplanade Zagreb Hotel.
+In addition to that, a lot of international hotel chains are offering their accommodations in Zagreb.

 The historical part of the city to the north of Ban Jelačić Square is composed of the Gornji Grad and Kaptol, a medieval urban complex of churches, palaces, museums, galleries and government buildings that are popular with tourists on sightseeing tours.
-The historic district can be reached on foot, starting from the Ban Jelačić Square, the center of Zagreb, or by a funicular on nearby Tomićeva Street.
+The historic district can be reached on foot, starting from the Ban Jelačić Square, the centre of Zagreb, or by a funicular on nearby Tomićeva Street.
 Each Saturday, (from April until the end of September), on St. Mark's Square in the Upper Town, tourists can meet members of the Order of The Silver Dragon (Red Srebrnog Zmaja), who reenact famous historical conflicts between Gradec and Kaptol.

 Some famous Zagreb souvenirs are the tie or cravat, an accessory named after Croats who wore characteristic scarves around their necks in the Thirty Years' War in the 17th century, and the ball-point pen, a tool developed from the inventions by Slavoljub Eduard Penkala, an inventor and a citizen of Zagreb.

 In 2010 more than 600,000 tourists visited the city, with a 10% increase seen in 2011.
-In 2012 a total of 675 707 tourists visited the city.
-A record number of tourists visited Zagreb in 2017, 1.286.087, up 16% compared to the year before, which generated 2.263.758 overnight stays, up 14,8%.
+In 2012 a total of 675,707 tourists visited the city.
+A record number of tourists visited Zagreb in 2017, 1,286,087, up 16% compared to the year before, which generated 2,263,758 overnight stays, up 14.8%.